Covid-19 test cert no longer needed for Macau casino entry

 The local authorities had introduced the Covid-19 test certificate rule for casino entry with effect from July 15.

-Factors affecting the decision to ease the Covid-19 test rule for casino access included, said the local government, the ongoing “strict compliance” at casino floors with Covid-19 countermeasures.
+Factors affecting the decision to ease the Covid-19 test rule for casino access included, said the local government, the ongoing “strict compliance” with Covid-19 countermeasures on casino floors.

 That included: self-certification of individuals’ health via the local online health code system in order to access casino floors; use of protective face masks; introduction of separating barriers between players; and social distance rules ensuring reasonable distancing between all those inside casinos.

-The Macau government said also contributing to the decision of cancelling the Covid-19 test certificate requirement was the fact that the epidemic risk in mainland China had been “significantly reduced” since mid-February.
+The Macau government said also contributing to the decision to cancel the Covid-19 test certificate requirement, was the fact that the epidemic risk in mainland China had been “significantly reduced” since mid-February.

 Currently, there were no areas in mainland China of “medium- or high-incidence” of Covid-19 infection “for at least 10 consecutive days, nor local transmission for 24 consecutive days”.